PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 /// </summary>
 /// <returns>The tank movement.</returns>
 private IEnumerator SendTankMovement(){
-    // we dont want to send position updates untill we are actually moving //
+    // we don't want to send position updates until we are actually moving //
     // so we check that the axis-input values are greater or less than zero before sending // if ((this.transform.position != prevPos)  || (Math.Abs(Input.GetAxis ("Vertical")) > 0) || (Math.Abs(Input.GetAxis ("Horizontal")) > 0)) {
         using (RTData data = RTData.Get ()) {  // we put a using statement here so that we can dispose of the RTData objects once the packet is sent